Student Assessment responsibilities:

 - administration of all State testing which includes; STAAR, STAAR-Alt 2, TELPAS (Texas English Language Proficiency Assessment System), and State required field testing.
 Click here for more information about STAAR.

-- administration of end-of-unit exams.
+- administration of curriculum based assessments.
 These assessments are tightly aligned to our district curriculum and provide data about teacher and student performance with respect to the written curriculum.
 They are used to make decisions about improving curriculum and instruction.

 - monitoring performance of all schools related to the different accountability systems used in Texas; coordinating district interventions in cases where a campus may be in jeopardy of not meeting accountability standards.

 - analyzing and reporting the results of assessments and accountability to the superintendent, the school board, and other district administrators.